RobertoBorges/GitHubCopilotDemos/README.md

 This demo uses Claude 3.7 Sonnet Thinking model to generate a single page with animation using Claude 3.7 Model.
 </pre>

-Navigate to <a href=claude-3-7-Wheader-OneShot/README.md>Claude Wheader WebSite.</a>
+Navigate to <a href=claude-3-7-Wheader-OneShot/README.md>Use Claude3.7 to create wheather WebSite.</a>

 #### Copilot Administration Security